Autism Spectrum Disorders

 - Behavioral deficits such as emotional outbursts and tantrums

-With the increased knowledge and research about Autism Spectrum Disorders there is a broad array of treatments that directly address the different aspects of ASD.
+With the increased knowledge and research about Autism Spectrum Disorders, there is a broad array of treatments that directly address the different aspects of ASD.
+Behavior intervention and cognitive-behavioral interventions will address emotional regulation and other behavioral issues.

 - Genetic or chromosomal abnormalities or conditions

-- Presence of other medical conditions such as neurofibromatosis
+- Presence of other medical conditions, such as neurofibromatosis

 - Maternal hypothyroidism